LD4P/arm/modeling_recommendations/bibliographic_citations.md

 2. Create a new property, **ex:hasCitation** (inverse **ex:isCitationOf**) to link a citation to a cited resource.

 3. Optionally, the location within a citing source may also be specified.
 Create new classes, **ex:Volume**, **ex:Page**, and **ex:Entry**, to record the location of a citation.
-Depending on available information, _any combination_ of Entry, Page, Volume, and Instance may be specified in the location subgraph of the citation.
-It is recommended to record as much information as possible; note that only if an Entry is identified can the text of the citation be retrieved.

 4. Consider other location designators as appropriate.